This post contains compensated links. Please read our disclaimer for more info.

 Hiring a Bali Nanny

 We love hiring a Nanny each time we go to Bali to help with the kids.
-The nannies that help us have become our good friends and they can either help by doing the day-to-day stuff like preparing lunch, bathing the kids and putting them to sleep while you relax or are useful if you want an parents night out.
+The nannies that help us have become our good friends and they can help by doing the day-to-day stuff like preparing lunch, bathing the kids and putting them to sleep while you relax or are useful if you want a parents night out.
 We highly recommend our nannies that we trust and you can find our post here with all the details.
 If you are after a Bali Nanny Service, Balis Best Babysitting comes recommended from other families.

 Hire places for baby gear in Bali

 When travelling to Bali with a baby you feel like you have a million and one things to pack.
 If you are not wanting to bring big items with you like strollers and porta cots, check out Bali Baby Hire for items that you can hire and have delivered directly to your hotel or villa.
 I personally like to take our own things but if you want your hands free without carting too much with you from hotel to hotel, hiring may be for you.

 Is Bali Safe?

 I often think to myself is it safe to travel to Bali with kids?
-We have travelled to Bali 5 times now with the kids and we have never felt unsafe.
+We have travelled to Bali 7 times now with the kids and we have never felt unsafe.
 We take the usual precautions of safety in a bigger city and make sure we keep our valuables safe at all times.
-With regards to terrorism, I think its safe to say we never know when or where it will occur.
+With regards to terrorism, I think it’s safe to say we never know when or where it will occur.
 Please keep up to date with the travel warnings and you will need to make the decision for you and your family, is it safe to go to Bali?
 We as a family won’t let terrorists stop us from travelling.

 Laundries in Bali